longfeiCA/longfeica.github.io/_posts/2025-06-09-Linux-Passwords.md

 /etc/passwd is world-readable, meaning any user on the system can see its contents.
 Storing password information there, even encrypted, is a major security risk.
 The /etc/shadow file was created to solve this.
 It is only readable by the root user and members of the shadow group.
 This prevents regular users from accessing the encrypted password data.

-In addition, A unique, random salt for every user is added after the user's password before going through the hashing algorithm.
+In addition, a unique, random salt for every user is added after the user's password before going through the hashing algorithm.
 Now, even if two users have the same password, their stored hashes will be completely different because their salts are different.
 This makes rainbow table attacks ineffective.

 **Example of a user's password in /etc/shadow**